tslearn-team/tslearn/README.md

 pip install tslearn
 ```

-## Using github's hosted latest version
+## Using latest github-hosted version

 If you want to get `tslearn`'s latest version, you can `git clone` the repository hosted at github:
 ```bash